LauraKaraliene/Semester-Project-2/README.md

 ![BidNest Screenshot](https://github.com/user-attachments/assets/d93b2434-002c-4534-aa4d-e786d1208586)

-**BidNest** is a fictional auction platform where users can list items, bid on auctions, and earn credits by selling items.
-New users receive 1000 credits upon registration, making it an engaging platform for auction enthusiasts.
+**BidNest** is a fictional auction platform where users can create listings, place bids, and earn credits by selling their items.
+New users are rewarded with 1000 credits upon registration, offering an exciting and interactive experience for auction enthusiasts.

 ## Description